I have discussed the issue of the difficulty of learning Chinese written language with the following facts.

 b.
 Universal proof --- for an “arbitrarily” chosen word, the premise is true.

 Under each premise, there are many laws and theorems.
 And, I will provide the universal proof for each of them.
-I have showed 11 cases that both the “premise one” and the “premise two” are true for them.
+I have shown 11 cases that both the “premise one” and the “premise two” are true for them.
 This is enough for the existential introduction.
 However, I will provide the existential introduction on some attributes of those two premises.

 i.
 They apply and grow horizontally, such as in words (孕, 秀), (悉, 釋).